limix/lim/doc/index.rst

 QTL Analysis
 ------------

-We have support for Normal, Bernoulli, Binomial, and Poisson phenotypes (i.e., residual noise).
+We have support for Normal, Bernoulli, Binomial, and Poisson residual noises.
+In other words, we can handle phenotypes that follows those aforementioned distributions when conditioned on the latent variables.
 The scan functions described bellow return an instance of :func:`lim.genetics.qtl.LikelihoodRatioTest` from which p-values, candidate effect sizes, log marginal likelihoods, and other statistics can be retrieved.